EXPLORE MIDWIFERY CARE

 Toronto Birth Center You can plan to have your baby at the TBC if you: • have a registered midwife, • are in good health, and • are having a normal, uncomplicated pregnancy.
 The Birth Centre is midwife-led, which means that there are no doctors or nurses on site.
 At the Birth Centre, you will be attended by your midwives (usually two), along with any support people you wish to bring.
 Midwives are experts in normal pregnancy and birth and are trained to deal with emergencies.
 In addition, the Birth Centre is ready to deal with urgent situations and emergency transfers to hospitals, if required.
 To book your tour of the Toronto Birth Centre please call (416)-366-8080 ext.
 101 or select option 3.

 Scarborough Health Network Diversity Midwives have privileges at the Scarborough Health Network.
-We primarily provide midwifery care at the General Site, our home base, and only under special circumstances do we provide care at the Centenary Site.
+We primarily provide midwifery care at the General Site, our home base.
 The Family Maternal Centre has private birthing rooms where women labor, deliver and can remain in the early postpartum period.